St Mary the Virgin, Saffron Walden

 In 1769 the church was damaged by lightning.
 The repairs, carried out in the 1790s removed many medieval features but saved the building which was in a dilapidated state.
 The spire was added in 1832 to replace an older "lantern" tower to a design of Thomas Rickman and Henry Hutchinson.

 Thomas Cornell, progenitor of the American family bearing his name, was baptized in the church around 1592.

 The Conservative politician Rab Butler (1902–82) is buried in the churchyard.
-He promulgated the 1944 Education Act and twice nearly became Prime Minister.
+He promulgated the Education Act 1944.